LM5: The Tour Film: Release

 On 8 October 2020, Little Mix announced on their social media that they will be releasing their first concert film along with the official poster.
 The official trailer for the film was uploaded to the Little Mix's official YouTube channel on 15 October 2020.
-Ticket for the film went on sale the same day.
+Tickets for the film went on sale the same day.
 Screening dates for the UK and Ireland was rescheduled to 12 and 13 December 2020, while screening dates in some countries in Europe including France, Germany, and Belgium, was rescheduled to 16 and 17 January 2021 due to strict lockdown protocols caused by the COVID-19 pandemic.
 The film also aired on Sky One, a British pay television channel.
 In February 2021, the film was made available for purchase on iTunes.

 Reception

 The film debuted at number 3 in the UK box office during its release week with $110.4 thousand dollars grossed.
 It also ranked at number 10 in Mexico, number 15 in Australia, and number 21 in New Zealand.
-The film grossed over $161.2 thousand dollars in total in all four countries.
+The film grossed over $161.2 thousand dollars in total in all four countries. making it a box office failure.